Instagram is still the search engine to watch.

 What’s more, every user gets individualized search results.

-Instagram search adjusts the experience for each user based on previous searches, posts that your friends have liked, and what’s trending on the social network.
+Instagram search and explore adjusts the experience for each user based on previous searches, posts that your friends have liked, and what’s trending on the social network.

 If you search for a keyword, you’ll get a mix of top results.
 You can narrow down the results by sorting them into different categories, found at the very top of the Search page: